This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 - The centrally located showerhouse provides one accessible parking space in a mostly level parking lot.
-Paved pathways provide access to the building where a public phone and park information board is located.
-The entrances into the building require turning in a 4-foot by 5-foot space.
+Paved pathways provide access to the building, where a park information board is located.
+The entrances into the building require turning in a 4-foot-by-5-foot space.
 The showerhouse offers front-transfer toilets, push-action faucets and shower rooms with clothes hooks, a shelf, grab bars and lever-handled faucets.
 These are wheelchair accessible.
 This building is not labeled as accessible due to the turning space restriction at the entrance.

 - The laundry has top-operated machines and a table for folding.
 Maneuvering room is limited to 4-foot aisles.
 Benches are available in the breezeway for your comfort.

 - The amphitheater has not been modified for accessibility as of yet.
-The pathway is of 1-inch gravel with an excessive slope of 8.5 percent.
+The pathway is of 1-inch gravel with an excessive slope of 8.5%.
 The seating area has a wood-chip base and space is available in front for wheelchairs.

 This remote camping area is located on the side of a hill and provides a vault toilet, fire rings and picnic tables.
 This area has not been modified for accessibility.